 15.1 A particular strand of health and safety is looking at risks when undertaking off site visits.
 Some activities, especially those happening away from the school and residential visits, can involve higher levels of risk.
 If these are annual or infrequent activities, a review of an existing assessment may be all that is needed.

 If it is a new activity, a visit involving adventure activities, residential, overseas or an 'Open Country' visit, a specific assessment of significant risks must be carried out.
 The school has access to Fair Ways Head of Health and Safety advisor who liaises with our external partner, Peninsula, who helps colleagues in schools to manage risks and support with off site visits and provides training in the management of groups during off site visits, as well as First Aid in an outdoor context.

-16 First Aid

-16.1 There is a separate First Aid policy.

-17 Taking and the use and storage of images

-- 17.1 As a school we will seek consent from the parent of a pupil and from teachers and other adults before taking and publishing photographs or videos that contain images that are sufficiently detailed to identify the individual in school publications, printed media or on electronic publications. - 17.2 We will not seek consent for photos where you would not be able to identify the individual. - 17.3 We will seek consent for the period the pupil remains registered with us and, unless we have specific written permission we will remove photographs after a child (or teacher) appearing in them leaves the school or if consent is withdrawn. - 17.4 Photographs will only be taken on school owned equipment and stored on the school network.
-No images of pupils will be taken or stored on privately owned equipment by staff members.
+- 16 First Aid - 16.1 There is a separate Health and Medication Policy [DOC REF SC20] - 17 Taking and the use and storage of images - 17.1 As a school we will seek consent from the parent of a pupil and from teachers and other adults before taking and publishing photographs or videos that contain images that are sufficiently detailed to identify the individual in school publications, printed media or on electronic publications. - 17.2 We will not seek consent for photos where you would not be able to identify the individual. - 17.3 We will seek consent for the period the pupil remains registered with us and, unless we have specific written permission, we will remove photographs after a child (or teacher) appearing in them leaves the school or if consent is withdrawn. - 17.4 Photographs will only be taken on school owned equipment and stored on the school network.
+No images of pupils will be taken or stored on privately owned equipment by staff members. - 18 Police and Criminal Evidence Act (1984) Code C - 18.1 The Designated Safeguarding Lead (and deputy) are aware of the requirement for children to have an appropriate adult when in contact with Police officers who suspect them of an offence. - 18.2 PACE states that anyone who appears to be under 18, shall, in the absence of clear evidence that they are older, be treated as a child for the purposes of this Code and any other Code. - 18.3 PACE also states that If at any time an officer has any reason to suspect that a person of any age may be vulnerable, then that person is entitled to be accompanied by an appropriate adult at any point. - 18.4 The Designated Safeguarding (or deputy) will communicate any vulnerabilities known by the school to any police officer who wishes to speak to a young person about an offence they may suspect.
+This communication will be recorded on Clearcare.